KoalaAndyZheng/TMT-VIS/README.md

-# TMT-VIS: Taxonomy-aware Multi-dataset Joint Training for Video Instance Segmentation (Neurips 23)
+# TMT-VIS: Taxonomy-aware Multi-dataset Joint Training for Video Instance Segmentation (NeurIPS 23)
 The code will soon be available :)